j9t/little-books/manuscript/html-css-coding-guidelines.md

 Try to convey what an ID or class is about while being as brief as possible.

-Using ID and class names this way contributes to acceptable levels of understandability and code efficiency.
+Using ID and class names this way contributes to good levels of understandability and code efficiency.

 Incorrect: